erwald/blog/posts/sweet-irony.md

 ## "O Man of Little Wit ..."

-One can also produce irony can via narrative.
+One can also produce irony via narrative.
 For example, you can have a character boldly state a well-known fact which is then refuted by the story, or take a decisive action that produces the opposite of the intended effect.

 In Mel Brooks's _The Producers_, Max Bialystock and Leopold Bloom, having realised that they can make a fortune by producing a clinker, produce a tasteless musical about Adolf Hitler which of course turns out to be a smash hit.
 That's irony wrapped in irony: they try to create a failure but fail, creating a success, but they seem to try to create a success and succeed, which causes their downfall.